chapel-lang/chapel/doc/rst/language/spec/modules.rst

 By default, uses are ``private``.
-Making a use ``public`` causes its symbols to be transitively visible: if module A uses module B, and module B contains a public use of a module or enumerated type C, then C’s public symbols will also be visible to A unless they are shadowed by symbols of the same name in B.  Conversely, if B's use of C is ``private`` then A will not be able to see C's symbols due to that ``use``.
+Making a use ``public`` causes its symbols to be transitively visible: if module A uses module B, and module B contains a public use of a module or enumerated type C, then C’s public symbols will also be visible to A. Conversely, if B's use of C is ``private`` then A will not be able to see C's symbols due to that ``use``.

-This notion of transitivity extends to the case in which a scope imports symbols from multiple modules or constants from multiple enumeration types.
-For example if a module A uses modules B1, B2, B3 and modules B1, B2, B3 publicly use modules C1, C2, C3 respectively, then all of the public symbols in B1, B2, B3 have the potential to shadow the public symbols of C1, C2, and C3.
-However an error is signaled if C1, C2, C3 have conflicting public module-level definitions of the same symbol.

 Making a use ``public`` additionally causes its symbols to be visible as though they were defined in the scope with the use.
 This strategy is called